 - Cool Facts

-- The Arizona Woodpecker was considered the same species as the Strickland's Woodpecker of southern Mexico.
-Current thinking is that they are similar, but separate, species.
+- The Arizona Woodpecker was previously considered the same species as the Strickland's Woodpecker of southern Mexico, but now they are regarded as separate, closely related species.